damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 1. [ ] New team member: get the [Pixelmator app](https://itunes.apple.com/us/app/pixelmator/id407963104?mt=12&ign-mpt=uo%3D4) and expense it.
 1. [ ] People Ops: provide [SketchApp](http://www.sketchapp.com/) license by [ordering online](https://sites.fastspring.com/bohemian/order/contents), and forwarding the email with the license key to the new team member.
 1. [ ] People Ops: (for Designers only, not UX Designers) provide access to [Adobe Creative Cloud](https://www.adobe.com/creativecloud.html) using the shared credential in the Secretarial vault.
 If a UX Designer feels that they need CC Photoshop and/or CC Illustrator they can request it.
-1. [ ] Manager: (for UX Designers) Give new team member Master access to the gitlab-design project.
+1. [ ] Hiring Manager: (for UX Designers) Give new team member Master access to the gitlab-design project.

 ### FOR MARKETING ONLY

-1. [ ] Patricio/Ernst: Add to Tweetdeck.
+1. [ ] Patricio/Amara: Add to Tweetdeck.

 ### FOR SALES AND FINANCE ONLY

 1. [ ] Finance: Add to Comerica (as user or viewer only if in Finance)
 1. [ ] Finance: Add to [QuickBooks users](https://about.gitlab.com/handbook/hiring/) (finance only)
-1. [ ] People Ops: Order company credit card (for all sales team members who are employees)
+1. [ ] Finance: Order company credit card (for all sales team members who are employees)
 1. [ ] People Ops: If credit card holder, add to expense report calendar reminder
 1. [ ] Hiring Manager: Invite to sales meeting.
 1. [ ] Hiring Manager: Add to [Recurly](https://app.recurly.com/login)
 1. [ ] Hiring Manager: Add to  [Salesforce]
 1. [ ] New team member: Ask a colleague if they can do a screenshare the next time they process an order using Recurly and Salesforce.
 1. [ ] Sales Manager: Grant access to the [Sales Folder](https://drive.google.com/drive/u/0/#shared-with-me) in our Google Docs.
-In this folder, familiarize yourself with:
-1. [ ] New team member: In the [Sales Folder](https://drive.google.com/drive/u/0/#shared-with-me), familiarize yourself with
+1. [ ] New team member: In the [Sales Folder](https://drive.google.com/drive/u/0/#shared-with-me), familiarize yourself with:
   1. [Our Sales Process](https://docs.google.com/document/d/1F0vXw58ctLfk9LKrh35kOSjYvdah4skGGUt46l1-4GM/edit)
   1. [Our Sales Agenda](https://docs.google.com/document/d/1l1ecVjKAJY67Zk28CYFiepHAFzvMNu9yDUYVSQmlTmU/edit)
   1. [The Sales Sheet](https://docs.google.com/spreadsheets/d/1755SblMccalWXSahspOrfzBwjGp4F8TkwlB8dOXCGlU/edit#gid=11) - add any targets to the Target tab